FriendsOfVictoire/WidgetMarkdownBundle/README.md

 Victoire CMS Markdown Bundle
 ============

-Need to add a markdown in a victoire cms website ?
-Get this markdown bundle and so on

-First you need to have a valid Symfony2 Victoire edition.
+##What is the purpose of this bundle

+This bundle gives you access to the *Markdown Widget*.

+##Set Up Victoire

+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*

+##Install the Menu Bundle :

-Then you just have to run the following composer command :
+Run the following composer command :

-    php composer.phar require victoire/markdown-widget
+    php composer.phar require friendsofvictoire/markdown-widget

+###Reminder

 Do not forget to add the bundle in your AppKernel !